How to apply

 Before enrolling in graduate courses at Davis (courses numbered 200 and higher), a student should have completed a program of study equivalent to a B.A. or B.S. in a Science, Technology, Engineering, & Math (STEM) field.

 Students without a prior degree in a STEM field are required to complete preparatory courses, or their equivalents, to demonstrate a fundamental scientific background appropriate for environmental policy.
 This scientific training can be in any appropriate STEM discipline.
 Those with an undergraduate degree in Environmental Studies will be individually evaluated to ensure that they have a minimum of two quarters of introductory science equivalent (e.g., Introductory Biology, BIS 2A, BIS 2B) and two quarters of upper division STEM courses (e.g., EME 150 Mechanical Design, Evolution EVE 100).
+Prior coursework in economics (intermediate microeconomics) is recommended, but not required.
 Pre-requisite decisions will be made by the admissions committee at the time of application decision.

 Students without a prior degree in a STEM field should fill out the Prerequisite Course History form available in the electronic application, demonstrating two quarters of introductory science equivalent and two quarters of upper division STEM courses.